LEGALLY you are only obligated to vaccinate for RABIES

 NO LYME, LEPTO OR CORONA EVER THEN....

 One Year Later Titre or Vaccinate again and then done for 4-7 years.

 Titres cost around $50.00 for distemper, Parvo, Adenovirus

-do another titre in 3-4 years time to check the antibody count
+and it is recommended repeat Titres every 3-4 years time to check the antibody count

 as you may not need to vaccinate.
 NO LYME, LEPTO OR CORONA EVER

 Read more about Flea, Tick and Heart Worm Medications